jameskolwolf1/Whack-A-Prof/README.md

 4. Make sure to use the [ Apollo ](apollo.hex) color palette (Found in the graphics folder).
 5. Any graphic must be exported as a Scalable Vector Graphic (SVG).
 6. Download PureRef, to be able to access/save reference files.
-6. Use lots of references, check refs folder to see if there is references for your task.
+7. Use lots of references, check refs folder to see if there is references for your task.
 (Feel free to add your own references to the refs folder) <br>
-7. Please try to follow the creative direction as best as possible to fit into a uniform theme.
+8. Please try to follow the creative direction as best as possible to fit into a uniform theme.

+<ins>Naming Conventions</ins>
+- Any folders/directories must be lowercase
+- Any files that are *not* specification/documentation, should be named with lowercase letters.
+- Graphics files such as .svg, .aseprite, should use underscore instead of space, any other files could either use underscores or dashes instead of spaces in file names.
+Naming conventions are neccesary for easier retrieval of files in the terminal.
+And it makes the project look uniform.

-**Sprite Sheets**
+**Character Sprite Sheets**

 * Must be divided into 4 groups, 1 per _stage_.
    * Default Stage